 Virtual machines generally include a full Operating System, OS Packages and if required, few applications.
 This is made possible by a Hypervisor which provides hardware virtualization to the virtual machine.
 This allows for a single server to run many standalone operating systems as virtual guests.
 Generally speaking, a virtual machine is a system which acts exactly like a computer.

-Containers are similar to virtual machines except that Containers are not full operating systems.
-Containers generally only include the necessary OS Packages and Applications.
+Containers are similar to virtual machines except that containers are not full operating systems.
+Containers generally only include the necessary OS packages and applications.
 They do not generally contain a full operating system or hardware virtualization, that’s why these are “lightweight”.

-Whereas, a Container is generally used to isolate a running process within a single host to ensure that the isolated processes cannot interact with other processes within that same system.
+Whereas, a container is generally used to isolate a running process within a single host to ensure that the isolated processes cannot interact with other processes within that same system.
 Containers sandbox processes from each other.
-For now, you can think of a container as a lightweight equivalent of a virtual machine.
+For now, you can think of a Docker container as a lightweight equivalent of a virtual machine.

 Docker enables creating and working with Containers as easy as possible.

-Reasons to use Containers
+Reasons to use Docker Containers

 - Containers have no guest OS and use the host’s operating system.
 So, they share relevant libraries & resources as and when needed.